Transport in Saudi Arabia: Highway network

+Note(s): Highway number(s) in bold indicate that the route is not part of the Saudi highway network.;

 Most of these highways are two-lane highways, and some of them are not separated by median strips.
 The Ministry of Transport has been working on a project to gradually modernize these roads.
 Highway 10 currently holds the record for world's longest straight road, with the 256 km section from Haradh to the Batha' border with UAE cutting through the Rub' al-Khali desert, beating the previous record holder, Australia's Eyre Highway, by 110 km.
 On 19 February 2018, the speed limit on sections of Highway 5, Highway 15, Highway 40 and Highway 65 was increased from 120 km/h (75 mph) to 140 km/h (87 mph).